 Christine Dionese, co-author of “The Best Craft Cocktails & Bartending With Flair,” shares her tips for holiday bar essentials to help you create crafty cocktails your guests will be ordering long after the holiday season has passed!

 Dilemma: You have creative cocktails on your mind for your holiday party- not another glass of eggnog or mulled cider.
-With a broad range of palettes to please, you want to offer variety, but without coming home from the liquor store with every spirit lining the shelves.
+With a broad range of palates to please, you want to offer variety, but without coming home from the liquor store with every spirit lining the shelves.
 What’s a party entertainer to do?

 You can always keep your bar fresh by switching out common garnishes for seasonal fruits, herbs and vegetables.
 During the winter holiday season, I love to stock the bar with organic and fresh ingredients such as blood orange, rhubarb, fir tree sprigs and juniper berries.
 Guests are always asking, “What are those wonderful fragrances?”
 A few base spirits will take you a long way behind the bar — it’s the unique mixers, syrups and garnishes that allow you to create variety to please the taste of guests.